 We will cover the fundamentals of good massage practice techniques, including towel technique, correct body stance, looking after your posture as well as the massage routine itself.
 You will observe tutor led demonstrations, learn a full body massage and have plenty of practice time with tutor guidance.

-We also offer a (5-day Aromatherapy Practical 'taster' Course) where we explore over 62 essential oils and have fun creating many gorgeous aromatherapy products.
+We also offer a (2-day Aromatherapy Practical 'taster' Course) where we explore the fascinating world of essential oils and have fun creating many gorgeous aromatherapy products that students may take home with them.
 This Module is also one of the in-house Modules of our Aromatherapy Diploma Course accredited by the IFPA - The International Federation of Professional Aromatherapists.